Photographic fixative poisoning

 or having .
 Contact poison control for further help.

 Before Calling Emergency

 Determine the following information:

 - Name of product (as well as the ingredients and strength, if known)

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-How well the patient does depends on how much of the poison was swallowed and how quickly the patient received medical help.
-Swallowing these products can cause severe effects on many parts of the body.
+How well a person does depends on how much of the poison was swallowed and how quickly the person received medical help.
+Swallowing these products can cause severe effects in many parts of the body.
 The faster treatment is received, the greater the chance of recovery.